 - Now add the flour, baking soda and pinch of salt and mix, but don't over mix (as soon as it looks combined stop stirring).

-- Add the berries, stir a few times, and then spoon into lined muffin cups (the batter should fill to the top all the muffin cups (they don't rise too much so it is ok).
+- Add the berries, stir a few times, and then spoon into lined muffin cups (the batter should fill 3/4 way up).

 - For the streusel topping: In a small bowl add 1 of butter and melt it in the microwave, then add the flour and sugar.
 Evenly distribute a pinch of the topping onto all of the muffins, then sprinkle a pinch of sanding sugar (if using) over the top of each muffin.